ChawerKamanga/waves_clone/README.md

-# Waved Media Player UI Clone
+# Waves Media Player UI Clone

 A Clone of a Malawian Music Player UI.